 FRA Study on Train Accidents

-Recently, the FRA conducted a study of nearly 300 reported train accidents – 294 total accidents to be exact – between 2002 and 2009 that investigators had determined “human error” was at least partially the cause of the accident.
+Recently, the Federal Railroad Association (FRA) conducted a study of nearly 300 reported train accidents – 294 total accidents to be exact – between 2002 and 2009 that investigators had determined “human error” was at least partially the cause of the accident.

 In approximately 80 percent of all of the train accident cases they reviewed, one or more employees on board the locomotive involved had taken at least one generic or brand name drug sometime prior to the accident.